How do you find fossils?

 Fossils are preserved remains or traces of organisms that lived in the past.
 Most preserved remains are hard parts, such as teeth, bones, or shells.
 Hard parts are less likely to be destroyed before they can become fossils.
 Even so, a very tiny percentage of living things become fossils.
 These types of fossils are called body fossils.
 Examples of body fossils are pictured in Figures below, below, and below.

-The preserved remains of an Archaeopteryx, a type of dinosaur.
+The preserved remains of an entire Archaeopteryx, a type of dinosaur.

 A group of preserved trilobites, a variety of ancient marine arthropods.

 Preserved traces can include footprints, burrows, or even wastes.
 Examples of these types of fossils, called trace fossils are also shown in Figures below and below.

 The preserved trace of a dinosaur footprint, originally in mud.

 A preserved trace: a spiraling burrow made by a prehistoric animal.